Archaeo-Programmer/cropDiffusionR/README.md

 analysis on the relationship between maize agriculture and temperature changes in prehistory.

-This is the official R package for [cropDiffusionR](https://github.com/Archaeo-Programmer/cropDiffusionR), which contains all code associated with the analyses described and presented, including figures and tables, in Gillreath-Brown and Kohler 2022 (submitted):
+This is the official R package for [cropDiffusionR](https://github.com/Archaeo-Programmer/cropDiffusionR), which contains all code associated with the analyses described and presented, including figures and tables, in Gillreath-Brown and Kohler 2024:

-Gillreath-Brown, A., and T. A. Kohler (2022).
-Children of El Niño: How Maize Farmers in the US Southwest Grew and Prospered under El Niño but Suffered under La Niña.
-Submitted to *KIVA* for review.
+Gillreath-Brown, A., and T. A. Kohler (2024).
+How Maize Farmers in the US Southwest Grew and Prospered under El Niño but Suffered under La Niña.
+Accepted at *KIVA*.

 All code for analysis, figures, and tables is in [Maize_Analysis.Rmd](vignettes/Maize_Analysis.Rmd).